meln5674/kink/README.md

 # Kubernetes in Kubernetes (KinK)

+## What?

 Deploy a Kubernetes cluster inside of another Kubernetes cluster, with all of the HA and scalability you would expect.

+Kink is currently made up of two components:
+* A Helm Chart which deploys a nested Cluster
+* A CLI tool to automate using the above chart, as well as normal tasks like load images, and providing access to clusters which aren't otherwise exposed

 ## Why?